 Terri Croft is an accomplished violinist, an award-winning fiddler, and a dedicated violin and fiddle teacher, currently based in Toronto, ON.
 She holds a Bachelor of Music from Dalhousie University, a Master of Music from the Cleveland Institute of Music, and an Artist Diploma from The Glenn Gould School of the Royal Conservatory of Music.
 Her main teachers were Paul Kantor, Barry Shiffman, Jaime Laredo and Philippe Djokic.

-For the past three years, she has been hired by the National Arts Center to perform as part of the Resident Ensemble for their Young Artist Program.
-She has also performed for numerous chamber music series, including Cecilia Concerts (NS), the Barachois Summer Music series (NB), and in Toronto at venues such as Gallery 345 and Mazzoleni Hall.
+From 2015-2018, she was hired by the National Arts Center to perform chamber music as part of the Resident Ensemble for their Young Artist Program.
+She has appeared on numerous chamber music series, including Cecilia Concerts (NS), the Barachois Summer Music series (NB), and in Toronto venues such as Gallery 345 and Mazzoleni Hall.
 In 2015, she was in the winning groups for both the Duo and Ensemble categories at the Glenn Gould School Chamber Music Competition.
-She occasionally performs as an extra musician with the Canadian Opera Company Orchestra, the Motion Picture Symphony Orchestra, and other orchestras and pickup bands around Toronto.
+She also performs as an extra musician with the Canadian Opera Company Orchestra, the National Ballet of Canada, and other orchestras and pickup bands around Toronto.